Laqwanda-Nettles/Devtools-debugging/Day-5.md

 #### Problem 6:

-- Solution: Remove
+- Solution: Remove code.

 #### Problem 7:

 - Solution: Remove the img from img#largeImage.
+Add a resonable width and height.

 #### Problem 8: